 Keeping a Dream Journal: Unlock Your Subconscious Mind

 Most people wake up, reach for their phone, and watch their dreams dissolve within minutes.
 A dream journal changes that.
-It's one of the simplest tools in psychology for accessing your subconscious — not because dreams are mystical, but because writing forces you to pay attention to things your waking mind normally filters out.
+It's one of the simplest tools in psychology for accessing your subconscious, not because dreams are mystical, but because writing forces you to pay attention to things your waking mind normally filters out.

-Why keeping a dream journal actually works
+Why does keeping a dream journal actually work?

 Dream recall isn't a fixed ability.
 It's a skill, and journaling trains it.